gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

     reason: BastionReady
     message: Bastion for the cluster is ready.

-  # the following fields are only set by the mutating webhook
+  # the following fields are only set by the GAPI
+  lastHeartbeatTimestamp: "2021-03-19T11:58:00Z" # will be set when setting the annotation operations.gardener.cloud/operation: keepalive
   expirationTimestamp: "2021-03-19T12:58:00Z" # extended on each keepalive
 ```